DR Congos Goma Close To Falling To Militia, Rwanda Troops: France - UrduPoint

 Both the DRC and Rwanda have withdrawn their diplomats from each other's capitals in a breakdown of relations.

-The strategic city is home to more than a million residents and nearly as many displaced people.

-As the fighting drew closer, new columns of displaced people arrived in the city.

-A UN experts' report said Kigali was using the M23 to secure access to the DRC's mineral wealth, exporting it abroad for its own gain.
+A UN experts' report said Rwanda was using the M23 to secure access to the DRC's mineral wealth, exporting it abroad for its own gain.

+The mostly Tutsi M23, or March 23 Movement, briefly occupied Goma at the end of 2012.

-It was militarily defeated by DRC forces and the UN in 2013 but regrouped several years later.
+It was militarily defeated by DR Congo forces and the UN in 2013.
+After eight years of dormancy, the group took up arms in late 2021 and started seizing large swathes of North Kivu.

 Half a dozen ceasefires and truces have already been declared and broken in the region.
 The last ceasefire was signed at the end of July.